Onetime 'King of Europe' Tusk now fights to lead Poland

 When the two-time Polish prime minister and former European Council President Donald Tusk announced his return to the grind of domestic politics two years ago, it seemed that the days of the ruling Law and Justice (PiS) were numbered.

-Tusk’s comeback quickly put vigour back into his old party, the centre-right Civic Platform, whose Civic Coalition grouping had fallen 18pp behind the radical rightwing PiS in the polls and had even been overtaken by the by the largely featureless newcomers of the centrist Polska 2050 party.
-Polsjka 2050 had looked fresh and promising; Civic Platform had looked old and done for.
+Tusk’s comeback quickly put vigour back into his old party, the centre-right Civic Platform, whose Civic Coalition grouping had fallen 18pp behind the radical rightwing PiS in the polls and had even been overtaken by the now largely featureless newcomers of the centrist Polska 2050 party.
+But back then, Polska 2050 had looked fresh and promising; Civic Platform had looked old and done for.

 “The most important thing is to regain faith,” Tusk said as he took over his party’s leadership.
 Faith, he added, in agency and the eventual victory.